Del Shannon: Death and legacy

+In January 1990, Shannon was pushing himself to finish a new album and schedule upcoming concerts, resulting in troublesome stress.
+On the advice of his doctor, on January 24, Shannon began taking Prozac, an antidepressant.
+Fifteen days later, he died by suicide, shooting himself with a .22 caliber rifle at his home in Santa Clarita, California.
+"He was very much in charge of his business, but within days after he started taking Prozac, I noticed a personality change in him.
+He developed severe insomnia, extreme fatigue, chills, racing heart, dry mouth, and upset stomach," testified LeAnne Westover, Shannon's widow.
+"Suicide was totally out of character for my husband.
+There was no note and no goodbye."

-Following his death, the Traveling Wilburys honored him by recording a version of "Runaway".
+Following his death, the Wilburys honored him by recording a version of "Runaway".
 Jeff Lynne also co-produced Shannon's posthumous album, Rock On, released by Silvertone Records in 1991.

 Shannon was inducted into the Rock and Roll Hall of Fame in 1999 and into the Michigan Rock and Roll Legends Hall of Fame in 2005.

 A Del Shannon Memorial Scholarship Fund was set up following Shannon's death.
-Coopersville, Michigan, also holds an annual Del Shannon Car Show.
+Coopersville, Michigan, holds an annual Del Shannon Car Show.